limefrogyank/DynamicData/DynamicData.SignalR/README.md

 `Context.Items["GroupIdentifier"]` -> this is a string that will limit who gets `ChangeSet` messages.
 The most likely scenario is to restrict those messages to a particular logged in user.
 If that user has more than one `SignalRSourceCache` connecting to this hub, while they have different ConnectionIds, by setting the GroupIdentifier as an authenticated userId, only your `SignalRSourceCache`s will get those messages.

-`Context.Items["WherePredicate"]` -> You need to tell the hub how to limit queries to the database for each user.
+`WherePredicate` -> You need to tell the hub how to limit queries to the database for each user.
 The most likely scenarios is one where your models have an `OwnerId` field.
 You will want to limit all queries for a user to items that they own.

 An example might look like this:
 ```